 Over the centuries, as in other situations, the pagan festivals and Christian traditions have merged so today the festivities are dedicated to Saint-Orso, the most known among the saints of Aosta.
 This man of God was charitable to the needy and keen to vegetable works to provide food and to heal the sicks with the wine made from his vineyard.
 It also seems that he used to distribute to the poors clothing and wooden shoes (sabots) in front of the collegiate church, which is now dedicated to Saint.

-On the stalls can’t miss the typical wood objects of the Valle d’Aosta:
+On the stalls of the Saint-Orso Fair can’t miss the typical wood objects of the Valle d’Aosta:

 - the “grolla”, a wine goblet of medieval origin;